 Sunglasses made out of plastic

 This material consists partly of cotton fibres.
 Acetate Sunglasses are robust and therefore ideal for sport.
-Another plus: there are almost no limits when it comes to colour, with acetate models available in almost every shade imaginable, including square sunglasses clear frame sunglasses.
+Another plus: there are almost no limits when it comes to colour, with acetate models available in almost every shade imaginable, including clear frame sunglasses.

 Sunglasses made from polyamide are less likely to suffer cracks or become brittle.
 However there is a risk of them breaking under high stress.
 Glazing and fitting adjustments are also quite a challenge with this material.